 Rapid Transit System has returned to normal hours of operation including beginning Saturday operations on September 5, 2020.
-Beginning on Tuesday, September 8, 2020 all passengers are required to wear a mask or face covering while utilizing RapidRide or Dial-A-Ride.
-Masks are available to those who do not have one.
+Beginning on Tuesday, September 8, 2020 all passengers are required to wear a mask while utilizing RapidRide or Dial-A-Ride.
+Per the recent TSA Federal Mandate, proper wearing of face masks (fully covering both mouth and nose) is required at all times.
+Face shields are not an acceptable replacement to face masks.
+Free masks are available to those who do not have one.
 Please see the appropriate operation for times:

 Welcome to the Rapid Transit System

 Rapid Transit System has been providing local residents and visitors with a safe and reliable public transportation service in Rapid City for more than 30 years.
 Whether you need to get to work, school, or you are just headed downtown for a day of shopping, Rapid Transit System offers affordable fares and convenient routes to get you to your destination in a safe, efficient manner.